 Simple and understated lines result in an elegant little car.
 It's also fairly quick; some people have taken advantage of its nimble, lightweight chassis and swapped newer engines in them.
 A popular choice is the SR20DE(T), which is a great choice in my book.

-VW Beetle Porsche 911S Targa.
+The OG VW Beetle Porsche 911S Targa.
 The 911 is a car I have deep respect for.
 Ever since its birth, it's been criticized endlessly about its "wrong" engine placement, most notably by Mr. Clarkson.
 It also came with an air cooled flat six engine, which was a bit of an oddity for such a high performance car.
 These features however, not only set the car apart from the competition, but won Porsche countless motorsports victories.

 It had a set of stock Fuch wheels on, complementing the smooth body lines.